This article introduces you to 30 Advanced Acoustic Guitar Songs that will take your guitar skills to a level where most

-Big Love is one of the fingerstyle songs I learned, and I’m grateful for that.
+Big Love is one of the first fingerstyle songs I learned, and I’m very grateful for that.

 In my opinion, the tricky bit to this song is the thumb playing in continual 4/4 rhythm, for the majority of the song.
 So make sure to practice your thumb independence, as there are a lot of melodies, chord changes, and arpeggios going along with the 4/4 thumb pattern.